MicrosoftEdge/webauthn-polyfill/README.md

 # About the polyfill

 The polyfill maps the Web Authentication API on top of the Microsoft Edge preliminary implementation.
-The polyfill is up-to-date with the [Editor's draft](http://www.w3.org/TR/2016/WD-webauthn-20160928/) of Sept 29th.
-The polyfill is meant for experimentation purpose only but not for production purpose.
+The polyfill is up-to-date with the [5th W3C working draft of the Web Authentication API specification](http://www.w3.org/TR/2017/WD-webauthn-20170505/).

 The Microsoft Edge preliminary implementation is available on all Windows 10 computers that have been updated to the Windows Anniversary Update.
 You can check the version number by clicking Setting->System->About and check if the OS build is above or equal to 14393.